-- 1) Settings in a publicly or privately-operated facility that provides inpatient institutional treatment; - 2) Settings in a building on the grounds of, adjacent to, a public institution; - Settings with the effect of isolating individuals receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.
+- 1) Settings in a publicly or privately-operated facility that provides inpatient institutional treatment; - 2) Settings in a building on the grounds of, adjacent to, a public institution; - 3) Settings with the effect of isolating individuals receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.

 Once problem areas have been identified providers will be given time to implement remediation efforts.
 Once the provider informs the Department that they have implemented the necessary remediation efforts in to their daily practice, trained necessary staff, educated consumers and family, they will be required to submit an evidence package to the Department for review.
 Once the Department receives the evidence package and concurs that it includes enough evidence that the setting has made the changes identified in the setting assessment tool, Department staff will conduct a site visit, gather consumer feedback with all Medicaid recipients and /or their family and legal decision makers to assure their experience in the setting is indicative of the HCBS settings rule and supports the information provided to refute the presence of any institutional characteristics.
-The consumer feedback will be gathered from consumers and legal decision makers in person or over the phone using a survey document administered by department staff or the HCBS case manager.